 [Mobile data collection] gave us the ability to control the experience of our field-based data collectors, which drastically reduced human error.
 With paper-based forms, you can’t really make your field staff follow a strict protocol.

 – Bhawna Mangla, Senior Research Associate, Monitoring & Evaluation, Seghal Foundation

 Depending on the issues you face, the switch to a mobile platform can clearly improve your program and even lead to significant cost savings.
-One World Bank study found that the average survey cost was reduced by 71.3% when adopting a mobile data collection solution over paper.
+One World Bank study found that the average survey cost was reduced by 71.3% when adopting mobile data collection software over paper.
 Frontline workers have also indicated that as a result of their use of a mobile data collection tool, their credibility in the community increased.
 Given these benefits, mobile data collection might be an answer for your program.
 Before you start evaluating potential solutions, you should first outline your data requirements, which will help you select the right tool.

 Mobile data collection tools have immense potential but there isn’t a single solution that will work for everyone.
 As you might expect, different tools offer different features.

 Dimagi’s User Engagement Manager Marshall Daly recommends evaluating your data needs before you start looking at different market offerings.

 “Like any other method of data collection, start with the data you want, and then find a tool that allows you to collect that data,” Daly said.